gsi-upm/financial-twitter-tracker/README.md

 1. Go to */frontend*
 2. Configure *default_configuration.js* with your LMF server URL.
 3. Open *sefarad.html*.
 Now you'll see a modified version of [Sefarad](https://github.com/gsi-upm/Sefarad) prepared for this project (Warning: the UI is in Spanish).
 You should see a list with the annotated tweets saved in the LMF server and two widgets.
 Now you can add more widgets and select what data will appear in them.
 Recommended widgets:
-	- Bar charts, modified to work as a histogram of polarity value ranges.
+	- Bar chart, modified to work as a histogram of polarity value ranges.
 Field: *polarityValue*.
 	- Line chart as historic of number of tweets per hour.
 Field: *lmf.created*.
 	- Pie chart with sentiments.
 Field: *hasPolarity*.
 	- Filters for sentiments and topics.